imperialCHEPI/healthgps/userguide.md

 }
 ...
 ```
+The *risk factor model* and *baseline adjustment* files have their own schemas and formats requirements, these files structure are defined separately below, after all the *configuration file* sections.

+## Experiment
 The ***experiment*** section defines simulation *runtime* period, *start/stop time* respectively in years, pseudorandom generator seed for reproducibility or empty for auto seeding, the number of *trials to run* for the experiment, and scenarios data synchronisation *timeout* in milliseconds.
 The model supports a dynamic list of diseases in the backend storage, the *diseases* array contains the selected *disease identifiers* to include in the experiment.
 The *interventions* sub-section defines zero or more *interventions types*, however, only *one intervention at most* can be *active* per configuration, the *active_type_id* property identifies the *active intervention*, leave it *empty* for a *baseline* scenario only experiment.

 ```json